 In keeping with the literature theme, Dragon Hall, now the National Centre for Writing, has stood in Norwich since around 1430.
 Once a medieval trading hall that was best known for its incredible oak timbers decorated with dragon carvings, the building is now Grade 1 listed and integral to the city’s rich history.

 Dragon Hall is a fascinating site to look inside, however, because it is now home to the National Centre for Writing, tours do not run daily.
-At 2pm on the first and third Monday of each month, volunteers offer guided tours around the building.
-Entry is free but donations are always gratefully received.
+At 2 pm on the third Monday of each month, volunteers offer guided tours around the building.
+Donations go towards building maintenance.

 14. Visit Cow Tower